Sri Lanka by Local Rail

 After breakfast, we’ll embark on a walking tour of Galle, a colonial gem and the largest fortified city built by Europeans in Asia.
 The city’s strategic seaport has been used by Persians, Arabs, Greeks, and others for nearly 3,000 years.
 Galle was once the seaport of Tarshish, linked to King Solomon’s legendary trade.
 The Portuguese arrived in 1502, followed by the Dutch in 1640, and finally the British in 1796, who preserved the fort as the district’s administrative centre.

 During your tour, you’ll visit a centuries-old Buddhist temple, known for its exquisite woodcarving, and explore a lively farmers market, where you’ll learn about the vibrant ingredients central to Sri Lankan cuisine.
-Afterward, visit a Dutch-style home for a cooking demonstration, where you’ll get a behind-the-scenes look at the preparation of classic Sri Lankan dishes, including Ambulthiyal fish curry, lentil dhal, eggplant curry, and a sweet dessert.
+Afterward, we’ll visit a Dutch-style home for a cooking demonstration, where you’ll get a behind-the-scenes look at the preparation of classic Sri Lankan dishes before sitting down to enjoy them.
+The dishes might include Ambulthiyal fish curry, lentil dhal, eggplant curry and a sweet dessert.

 In the evening, why not head out to try some local delicacies?
 Egg Hoppers, a crispy bowl-shaped pancake with an egg at the bottom, Chicken Kottu Roti, and Parippu (Sri Lankan red lentil curry) are all popular dishes.
 You can also enjoy a glass of Ceylon Arrak, distilled from coconut sap and aged in Halmilla wood.